 It’s Your Europe, have Your Say today!

 Selection of the lucky participants took place in early December.
 EESC members Roman Haken, David Sears and I drew the names at random, from among the 933 applicants.
-The 27 chosen schools (one per country from every Member State of the EU) were invited to send three pupils and one teacher to take part in a simulated plenary session of the Committee, at our Brussels headquarters.
-They got the opportunity not only to have their voices heard at the heart of Europe, but also to discover friends and allies among their counterparts in every EU country.
+The 27 chosen schools (one per country from every Member State of the EU) are invited to send three pupils and one teacher to take part in a simulated plenary session of the Committee, at our Brussels headquarters.
+They will get the opportunity not only to have their voices heard at the heart of Europe, but also to discover friends and allies among their counterparts in every EU country.